-- The VCS2000 equipment (E+V Technology GmbH, Germany) consists of a monochromatic camera, color camera, lighting device, background device, carcass guide, carcass holder, control box, vision program, computer, and spare parts. - The measurements were taken after dividing the pig carcass into two parts during the slaughtering process, where the half carcass was fixed on the carcass holder, and the rear portion of the half carcass was captured using a monochromatic camera.
-After that, two color cameras were used to photograph the upper and lower surfaces of the half carcass front, respectively, and then these images were input into a computer for analysis. - The accuracy of the VCS2000 equipment was demonstrated by Park et al. [16]. - The following measurements were obtained for pigs using the VCS2000: production quantity of five primal cuts (shoulder picnic, ham, loin, belly, and shoulder blade), backfat thickness at the first thoracic vertebra, backfat thickness used for grading (average thickness between the last rib and the first lumbar vertebra, and the thickness between the 11th and 12th ribs), multi-branched muscle middle backfat thickness, pork belly fat percentage, and total fat yield, as well as the quantity of forequarter, middle, and hindquarter produced.
+The VCS2000 equipment (E+V Technology GmbH, Oranienburg, Germany) consists of a monochromatic camera, color camera, lighting device, background device, carcass guide, carcass holder, control box, vision program, computer, and spare parts.

+The measurements were taken after dividing the pig carcass into two parts during the slaughtering process, where the half carcass was fixed on the carcass holder, and the rear portion of the half carcass was captured using a monochromatic camera.
+After that, two color cameras were used to photograph the upper and lower surfaces of the half carcass front, respectively, and then these images were input into a computer for analysis.
+The accuracy of the VCS2000 equipment was demonstrated by Park et al. [17].

+The following measurements were obtained for pigs using the VCS2000: production quantity of five primal cuts (shoulder picnic, ham, loin, belly, and shoulder blade), backfat thickness at the first thoracic vertebra, multi-branched muscle middle backfat thickness, pork belly fat percentage, and total fat yield, as well as the quantity of forequarter, middle, and hindquarter produced.